High-comment threads freeze in Firefox March 27, 2006 11:04 AM Subscribe

 It did, I think, I just botched part of it.
 Here's another try:

-As fair art thou, my bonnie lass,11 This is the fifth line of the poem.
+As fair art thou, my bonnie lass,1

 So deep in luve am I;2